Internal States of Hadrons in Relativistic Reference Frames: Introduction

+In the relativistic case, in addition to the difficulties indicated above and associated with the definition of a Fock state, we face another one, which consists in that the operator $\hat{M}_{03}$ for systems with interaction does not depend quadratically on the creation and annihilation operators.
+Therefore, the functional integral that describes its action in the Fock space Ref.\cite{Berezin:1966} is not Gaussian.
+In other words, even if we could define a Fock state, the problem of its transformation with the use of \eqref{eq:Fokstan} would be very difficult.
+This is another argument for the attempt to simplify the situation within the non-relativistic approximation.

+However, in this case, we should construct a corresponding non-relativistic approximation for the generator $\hat{M}_{03}$.
+If such an approximation is constructed in the center-of-mass frame for a bound system, the operator $\hat{M}^{\prime}_{03}$ can be expressed in any other reference frame in terms of $\hat{M}_{03}$ and other angular momentum components, which can also be defined in the non-relativistic approximation with the help of the tensor transformation rule.
+The following section is devoted to the formulation of such approximations.

-Before we proceed to the resolving of the mentioned problem, let's turn ours attention to the further simplification of this problem.
-Let us consider the hadron in its rest frame.
-In this system the state $\left| \Psi \right\rangle$ must be eigenstate for total momentum $\hat{\mathbf{P}}$ of the all particles that make up this system.
-And at the same time this state must correspond to zero eigenvalue.
-Before the transition to non-relativistic approximation the temporal progress of state $\left| \Psi \right\rangle$ of the particles system, that make up the hadron, can be represented in next form
+Before proceeding to the solution of the described problem, we should pay attention to the following capability of its simplification.
+Let us consider a hadron in its rest frame.
+Here, the state of the system has to be an eigenstate for the operator of total momentum of all constituting particles, $\hat{\mathbf{P}}$, and to correspond to the zero eigenvalue.
+Even before making the non-relativistic approximation, the temporal evolution of the Fock state $\left| \Psi \right\rangle$ in the system of particles that form the hadron can be written in the form

-where $\hat{H}$ is the relativistic Hamiltonian of a system of fields, whose quants are making up the hadron.
-In the reference frame that obtained from outcome system by applying the boost, according to \cite{Bogolubov} we will obtain:
+where $\hat{H}$ is the relativistic Hamiltonian of the system of fields, whose quants are making up the hadron.
+According to Ref.\cite{Bogolubov:1959}, in the reference frame obtained from the initial one by applying the boost transformation, we have

-Here $\hat{U}\left( Y \right)$ is the unitary state transformation operator of Eq.\ref{eq:Fokstan} from \cite{Bogolubov} as a result of boost with rapidity $Y$.
-Taking into account that we are dealing with the eigenstate of total momentum of the system and this state corresponds the zero eigenvalue we can write relation Eq.\ref{eq:peretvorenna} in the following form:
+Here, $\hat{U}\left( Y \right)$ is the unitary operator of state transformation owing to the boost with rapidity $Y$, which is defined by relation \eqref{eq:Fokstan}.
+Taking into account that we consider an eigenstate of the total momentum corresponding to the zero eigenvalue, relation \eqref{eq:peretvorenna} can be rewritten in the form

-where $\mathbf{R}$ is a set of the three arbitrary coordinates.
-The specific choice of these coordinates is not sufficient, because the eigenvalue of total momentum operator $\hat{\mathbf{P}}$ is zero.
+where $\mathbf{R}$ is a set of three arbitrary coordinates.
+Their specific choice is not important, because operator \eqref{eq:peretvorenna1} acts on that eigenfunction of the operator $\hat{\mathbf{P}}$, which corresponds to its zero eigenvalue.
+However, we may consider now the set of four numbers ($t$ and $\mathbf{R}$) as components of a four-vector with respect to the Lorentz transformations.
+The set of the operators $\hat{H}$ and $\hat{\mathbf{P}}$ can also be considered as an operator four-vector.
+This circumstance can be used as follows